-Acoustic Exchange is a cloud-based service that provides a framework that enables various Acoustic solutions and Acoustic Exchange Business Partner applications to exchange data about customer characteristics and actions.
-By blending data contributions from multiple Acoustic Exchange partners, marketers can use Acoustic Exchange to build a view of their customers that is richer, better targeted, and more comprehensive than any single application can provide.
-Acoustic Exchange makes such a view possible by bringing various market participants together.
+Exchange is a cloud-based service that provides a framework for Acoustic solutions and Exchange business partner applications to share data about customers and their actions.
+By blending data contributions from multiple partners, marketers can build a view of their customers that is richer, better targeted, and more comprehensive than any single application can provide.
+Exchange makes such a view possible by bringing various market participants together.

 - People act in the marketplace.
-For example, they act on social media, abandon shopping carts, open email, and visit brick and mortar storefronts.
+They interact on social media, abandon shopping carts, open email, and visit physical stores.

-- Acoustic Exchange partners enable, monitor, and analyze the marketplace transactions.
+- Exchange partners enable, monitor, and analyze the marketplace transactions.

-- Partners represent themselves in Acoustic Exchange as endpoints and make their data contributions available to marketers through the marketer’s Acoustic Exchange user account.
+- Partners represent themselves in Exchange and make their data contributions available to marketers through the marketer’s Exchange user account.

 - Marketers blend data from various partner endpoints to create a view of their target market, which also called data syndication.

-Acoustic applications and solutions from business partners integrate with Acoustic Exchange after completing a thorough development and validation process.
-The process requires that Acoustic approve the way in which the product or solution designs and supports the integration.
-Products that successfully integrate with Acoustic Exchange are considered part of the Acoustic Exchange partner ecosystem.
+Acoustic applications and solutions from business partners integrate with Exchange after a development and validation process.
+Products that successfully integrate with Exchange become part of the Exchange partner ecosystem.
 For detailed instructions, go to Get started as a partner.

-When a product or solution has completed the provisioning and validation process that is required to integrate with Acoustic Exchange, it appears in the Acoustic Exchange user interface as an endpoint.
-The product or solution is considered the endpoint provider.
-Marketers must register the endpoint to begin working with the product or solution in their Acoustic Exchange account.
-The registration process establishes the authentication that is required to allow Acoustic Exchange to communicate with the endpoint provider in response to the marketer requests.
+After you complete the provisioning and validation process, your product appears in Exchange as an endpoint and is considered an endpoint provider.
+Marketers must register the endpoint to begin working with the product or solution in their Exchange account.
+The registration process establishes the authentication that allows Exchange to communicate with the endpoint provider.

-To address various use cases, marketers use Acoustic Exchange to select a data provider, specify the data to exchange, and designate where to deliver the data.
-Acoustic Exchange refers to this process as data syndication.
-Marketers can syndicate event and audience data between registered endpoints without the need for custom software integrations.
+To address various use cases, marketers use Exchange to select a data provider, specify the data to exchange, and designate where to deliver the data.
+Exchange refers to this process as data syndication.
+Marketers can syndicate event and audience data between endpoints without the need for custom software integrations.
 The following workflow shows how marketers use data syndication:

-- Acoustic applications and business partners use the Acoustic Exchange Integration Manager to complete a development and validation process to become available to marketers as endpoints in Acoustic Exchange.
+- Acoustic applications and business partners use the Exchange Integration Manager to complete a development and validation process.

-- Acoustic Exchange users register the endpoints that they want to use in Acoustic Exchange.
+- Exchange users register the endpoints they want to use.

-- After it analyzes identity information in the incoming data, Acoustic Exchange forwards the information to applications that Acoustic Exchange users designate as destinations for the data.
+Exchange forwards the information to applications that users designate as destinations for the data.

-Users can configure Acoustic Exchange to provide data from multiple providers to a single data recipient, or from a single provider to multiple data recipients.
-Acoustic Exchange posts data to each destination to a URL that is specified when the Acoustic Exchange partner registers with Acoustic Exchange.
+You can configure Exchange to process data from multiple providers to a single data recipient, or from a single provider to multiple data recipients.
+Exchange posts data to each destination to a URL specified when you register with Exchange.
 The receiving endpoints must provide an interface to receive the data.
-Where possible, the Acoustic Exchange Identity Service discovers and joins identity data within a user account to create a view of a customer in multiple contexts.
+Where possible, the Exchange Identity Service discovers and joins identity data within a user account to create a view of a customer in multiple contexts.